Eichel’s penalty-shot goal seals Sabres 3-2 win over Oilers

-Eichel was awarded the penalty shot after Edmonton’s Oscar Klefbom interfered with the Sabres’ captain as he attempted to break in alone across the Oilers’ blue line.
-Eichel couldn’t get a shot off on the delayed penalty, and Oilers goalie Mike Smith made an acrobatic save to prevent Sam Reinhart from scoring from the lower right circle.

-Eichel then scored when he drove in on net from the left wing and snapped a shot inside the far post.
+“I don’t know.
+He’s a good player.
+Makes a good play,” McDavid said.
+“I’m trying to defend it.
+Ref makes a call and that’s the way it goes.”

+Eichel then secured the win 1:09 into overtime by breaking up the left side and sneaking a shot inside the far post behind Mike Smith.
+It was Eichel’s 26th goal of the season — two short of matching a career-best already — and seventh career overtime goal to break the franchise record he shared with Thomas Vanek and Derek Roy.

-Reinhart and Curtis Lazar also scored for Buffalo, and Linus Ullmark stopped 25 shots.
+Sam Reinhart and Curtis Lazar also scored for Buffalo, which snapped a four-game skid and improved to 2-6-1 in its past nine.

-Riley Sheahan and Ryan Nugent-Hopkins scored for the Oilers.
+Frustration set in with the Oilers, who came up short in a game Riley Sheahan and Ryan Nugent-Hopkins staked them to a 2-0 lead seven minutes in.

+“Not too sure,” McDavid said of Edmonton’s collapse, which came two days after the Oilers nearly blew a 6-0 lead in a 7-5 win over the New York Rangers.

+Tippett was more unhappy with how Edmonton didn’t build on a fast start in which the Oilers were out-shooting the Sabres 9-1 before Lazar scored from the top of the crease 8:39 into the game.

+“Decent start but our coverage in front of the net was not adequate tonight,” Tippett said.
+“The game just kind of went along and we didn’t grab it.”

 Smith stopped 23 shots and dropped to 0-4-1 in his past seven appearances.

-The Sabres snapped a four-game skid and improved to 2-6-1 in their past nine.
+The Sabres bounced back from a 6-4 loss to Tampa Bay, in which Buffalo squandered a 4-1 lead.

-The slump led to Sabres general manager Jason Botterill shaking up Buffalo’s lineup by completing two separate trades within 45 minutes of the puck drop.
+The outcome, coupled with Buffalo’s slump, led to general manager Jason Botterill shaking up the lineup by completing two separate trades within 45 minutes of the puck drop.

 First he relieved a logjam at the blue line and freed up salary-cap space by trading defenseman Marco Scandella to the Montreal Canadiens for a fourth-round draft pick.
 Botterill then sent the newly acquired selection to acquire veteran forward Michael Frolik from the Calgary Flames.